20+ step Shopify SEO checklist: roadmap to your store's high rankings

 Alternatively, you can fix broken links manually.
 First, you’ll need to find broken links using Google Analytics 4 or Google Search Console.
 Then, you can create redirects on Shopify by clicking the View URL redirects button in the URL redirects section.

-16. Add structured data
+18. Add structured data (schema markup)

-Let’s take a look at a rich snippet example of Target:
+Here’s a rich snippet example of Target:

-While adding structured data can seem difficult, getting an app like TinyIMG simplifies the process by doing it for you.
-If you want to learn more, read our Shopify Structured Data guide to learn how to add it both automatically and manually.
+If you want to learn more, read our Shopify structured data guide to learn how to add it both automatically and manually.

-17. Get rid of duplicate content
+19. Get rid of duplicate content

 Duplicate content is similar text that appears on two different pages on your website.
 The reason it can negatively affect your SEO is that it becomes unclear for search engines which page they should rank.